-R-46.
+R-48.
 Form of Award

-- (a) Any award shall be in writing and signed by a majority of the arbitrators.
-It shall be executed in the form and manner required by law. - (b) The arbitrator need not render a reasoned award unless the parties request such an award in writing prior to appointment of the arbitrator or unless the arbitrator determines that a reasoned award is appropriate.
+(a) Any award shall be in writing and signed by a majority of the arbitrators.
+Signatures may be executed in electronic or digital form.
+The award shall be executed in the form and manner required by law.

+(b) The arbitrator need not render a reasoned award unless the parties request such an award in writing prior to appointment of the arbitrator or unless the arbitrator determines that a reasoned award is appropriate.

-R-47.
+R-49.
 Scope of Award

-- (a) The arbitrator may grant any remedy or relief that the arbitrator deems just and equitable and within the scope of the agreement of the parties, including, but not limited to, specific performance of a contract. - (b) In addition to a final award, the arbitrator may make other decisions, including interim, interlocutory, or partial rulings, orders, and awards.
+(a) The arbitrator may grant any remedy or relief that the arbitrator deems just and equitable and within the scope of the agreement of the parties, including, but not limited to, specific performance of a contract.

+(b) In addition to a final award, the arbitrator may make other decisions, including interim, interlocutory, or partial rulings, orders, and awards.
 In any interim, interlocutory, or partial award, the arbitrator may assess and apportion the fees, expenses, and compensation related to such award as the arbitrator determines is appropriate.

-- (c) In the final award, the arbitrator shall assess the fees, expenses, and compensation provided in Sections R-53, R-54, and R-55.
-The arbitrator may apportion such fees, expenses, and compensation among the parties in such amounts as the arbitrator determines is appropriate. - (d) The award of the arbitrator(s) may include: - i. interest at such rate and from such date as the arbitrator(s) may deem appropriate; and - ii. an award of attorneys' fees if all parties have requested such an award or it is authorized by law or their arbitration agreement.
+(c) In the final award or any order disposing of all of the case, the arbitrator shall assess the fees, expenses, and compensation provided in Rules R-55, R-56, and R-57.
+The arbitrator may also assess such fees, expenses, and compensation in any order or award disposing of part of the case.
+The arbitrator may apportion such fees, expenses, and compensation among the parties in such amounts as the arbitrator determines is appropriate.

+(d) The award of the arbitrator(s) may include:

+i. interest at such rate and from such date as the arbitrator(s) may deem appropriate; and ii. an award of attorneys' fees if all parties have requested such an award or it is authorized by law or their arbitration agreement.

-R-48.
+R-50.
 Award Upon Settlement - Consent Award

-- (a) If the parties settle their dispute during the course of the arbitration and if the parties so request, the arbitrator may set forth the terms of the settlement in a "consent award."
-A consent award must include an allocation of arbitration costs, including administrative fees and expenses as well as arbitrator fees and expenses. - (b) The consent award shall not be released to the parties until all administrative fees and all arbitrator compensation have been paid in full.
+(a) If the parties settle their dispute during the course of the arbitration and if the parties so request, the arbitrator may set forth the terms of the settlement in a "consent award."
+A consent award must include an allocation of arbitration costs, including administrative fees and expenses as well as arbitrator fees and expenses as set forth in Rule R-49(c).

-R-49.
+(b) The consent award shall not be released to the parties until all administrative fees and all arbitrator compensation have been paid in full.

+R-51.
 Delivery of Award to Parties